slbailey/Retrovue/docs/components/schedule-manager.md

 No other part of the system (CLI, API, playback systems, runtime) may write or mutate these records directly.
 All schedule generation, updates, corrections, and horizon management must go through ScheduleService.
 The rest of the system must not write schedule data directly or silently patch horizons.
 All modifications go through ScheduleService inside a Unit of Work.

+**Broadcast Day Authority:**
+ScheduleService is the single authority over broadcast day logic and rollover handling.
+No other component may compute broadcast day labels or handle rollover scenarios.
+All broadcast day operations must go through ScheduleService methods.

 ### ScheduleOrchestrator